citrusframework/citrus/CONTRIBUTING.md

 _Credit: This Contribution guidelines are based on the [Atom contribution guidelines](https://github.com/atom/atom/blob/master/CONTRIBUTING.md)_

-> Note: If you want your contributions in the official Citrus code repository you have to agree that your changes are released under the same license as Citrus uses to that time and that the Citrus team might change the licensing of Citrus in future.
+> Note: In order to have your contributions included in the official Citrus code repository you have to agree to release your changes under the same licensing agreement that Citrus uses at that time.
+Please also note that the Citrus team might change the licensing of Citrus some time in future.

 #### Table Of Contents